 Chris Fillie worries about dusty peppers.

 Fillie has lived in the Porters Community for 17 years and owns a community garden on Southwest Third Street.
-There, he grows peppers, tomatoes, parsley and rosemary.
+With the help of Keep Alachua County Beautiful, a nonprofit organization that established and maintains the garden in Porters, the plot of land provides peppers, tomatoes, parsley and rosemary for the neighborhood residents.
 While the garden has existed for 15 years and is meant to bring fresh produce and a green space to Porters, Fillie is concerned about the garden’s location near an industrial site.

 Less than a quarter mile to the south are two industrial facilities, Argos Ready Mix, LLC, at 924 S. Main St. and Florida Concrete Recycling, Inc. on 930 SW Third St. The prospect of growing vegetables that could later be coated in cement dust generated from these companies makes Fillie wonder.